Writer. Public Speaker. Trainer. Coach. Faithwalker.

 She has spoken about closing achievement gaps as well as about health before audiences as diverse as the International AIDS Conference, the world's largest health conference; the National Healthy Start Association of America annual conference; the national conventions of The Links, Inc., the National Association of 100 Black Women, and the National Association of Black Journalists; Princeton University alumni and Bennett College students; the Friends' Council Diversity Peer Network and the Friends' Annual Head of School meeting; and schools ranging from Penrose Elementary School in the Philadelphia School District, to the Mastery Charter School Network, to The Friends Central School and Springside Chestnut Hill Academy.

-A native of Cleveland, Ohio, Hilary now lives in Philadelphia, where she enjoys yoga, swimming, biking and preparing her pipes for her next life, when she hopes to come back as Cassandra Wilson, Liz Wright or Bonnie Raitt.
-She is active in her community and as a Princeton University alumna, where she graduated with honors.
+A native of Cleveland, Ohio, Hilary now lives in Philadelphia, where she enjoys yoga, swimming, cycling and preparing her pipes for her next life, when she hopes to come back as Cassandra Wilson, Liz Wright or Bonnie Raitt.
+She is active in her community and as an alumna of Princeton University, where she graduated with honors.
 She obtained her coaching training from the Institute for Professional Excellence in Coaching and has received subsequent training from organizations ranging from Bill Baren's Big Shift Coaching Program to Motivating the Masses (Lisa Nichols).